kmnhan/erlabpy/docs/source/contributing.rst

 3. Place the test data files into the directory you created in step 3.
 It's a good practice to also include a processed version of the data that the plugin should return, and use this as a reference in the tests.
+See preexisting directories and tests for examples.

 4. Set the environment variable `ERLAB_TEST_DATA_DIR` to the path of the cloned `erlabpy-data <https://github.com/kmnhan/erlabpy-data>`_ repository in your